locomotivemtl/memo-website/README.md

 # Memo Website

-This is the source of the official marketing website of Memo, a messaging system built with Charcoal.
+This is the repository for the official marketing website of Memo, a messaging system built with Charcoal.